Expression-oriented programming language

 An expression-oriented programming language is a programming language in which every (or nearly every) construction is an expression and thus yields a value.
 The typical exceptions are macro definitions, preprocessor commands, and declarations, which expression-oriented languages often treat as statements.

 Lisp and ALGOL 68 are expression-oriented languages.
 Pascal is not an expression-oriented language.

 All functional programming languages are expression-oriented.

 Criticism and prevention

 Critics, including language designers, blame expression-orientation for an entire class of programming mistakes wherein a programmer accidentally codes an assignment expression, which replaces a variable with an expression rather than testing it for equality with that expression.

-The designers of Ada and Java prevent this type of mistake by restricting control expressions to those that evaluate strictly to the boolean data type.
+Some languages such as Ada and Java prevent this type of mistake by restricting control expressions to those that evaluate strictly to the boolean data type.

-The designers of Python implemented assignment as a statement rather than an expression, thus prohibiting assignment from nesting inside any other statement or expression.
+Some languages such as Python implement assignment as a statement rather than an expression, thus prohibiting assignment from nesting inside any other statement or expression.
 (Until version 3.8 added 'assignment expressions', with a different syntax.)

 In some expression-oriented languages, expressions that merely cause side effects return void types.